kudobuilder/kudo.dev/.github/ISSUE_TEMPLATE/user-story.md

 assignees: ''

 ---
+## Your Name

+## Your Position

 ## Name of your company

 ## Tell us about how you are using KUDO in a couple of sentences

-Add your logo to the issue as an attachment - JPEG or PNG, and less than 10MB please
+Add your logo to the issue as an attachment - SVG preferred, and less than 10MB please